Axel-Jacobsen/advenofcode2021/README.md

 I am doing it in Julia, Python, Rust (slowly), and hopefully another, more functional language for some problems.

+Folders hold solutions in languages other than Julia or Python.
 This is the Julia notebook.
 Enjoy!

 ```julia